Top 10 Things to Do on an African Safari

 Visits to local villages, schools, museums, and memorials are other ways to learn.
 Near Bwindi Impenetrable Forest in Uganda, for example, you can get lessons in local cooking from community women or learn about medicinal plants from a traditional healer.
 In Nairobi, you can take in Kenyan art and history at the National Museum or enjoy a neighborhood tour to understand daily life.

 Our Madagascar itineraries offer a great mix of wildlife and culture.
-On our Madagascar Baobabs, Rainforests & Deep South safari, you’ll see a lot of lemurs, but you’ll also take in some of the island’s history at the Queen’s Palace, learn about traditional papermaking and woodworking, and enjoy the rickshaw culture of Antsirabe town.
+On our Madagascar Baobabs, Rainforests & Deep South safari, you’ll see a lot of lemurs, but you’ll also take in some of the island’s history at the Queen’s Palace, learn about traditional papermaking and woodworking, and ride the rickshaws of Antsirabe.

 Whatever country you visit, there are infinite ways to learn about the local culture!